mattcarlotta/nvi/docs/nvi.1.md

 # DESCRIPTION

 A stand-alone binary that can parse, interpolate and assign ENVs into a process locally or remotely.
-It will either print ENVs as stringified JSON to standard output or it will assign them to a child process.
+It will either print ENVs as ENVs, flags or JSON to standard output or it will assign them to a child process.
 All options below are optional.
 Only long form (\--) flags are supported.

 # OPTIONS